gabiholl/BaSP-M2023/README.md

 In the third week I have been working with HTML, CSS, Git and Github.
 I tried to do my best to make the page pixel perfect just like we did in figma, I have some issues with CSS but I'll improve.

+## Week-04

+In the fourth week I have been working with flex and flexbox in mobile first and responsive design, I have modified HTML and CSS, I also continue working with Git and Github.
+I had some difficulties to understand the use of media queries but I was able to do it.

 ## Sections

 - Home